Big Brother (2018 film): Box office

 The film grossed a total of US$22,029,250 worldwide, combining its box office gross from Hong Kong, China, North America and Australia.

 In Hong Kong, the film grossed HK$7,253,433 during its theatrical run from 16 August to 3 October 2018.

 In China, the film grossed a total of CN¥146,303,000 at the box office.

 Critical reception

-Simon Abrams of RogerEbert.com gave the film a score of 2.5 stars, criticizing some of the feel-good, but praises Donnie Yen's performance.
+Simon Abrams gave the film a score of 2.5 stars on RogerEbert.com.
+Abrams described the film as a 'corny, civic-minded "Stand and Deliver"' with "leaps in feel-good logic" while asserting that Donnie Yen's "disarming poise and arch sincerity" would "[make] you want to suspend your disbelief".